 In the Writing Area, students are encouraged to sit on the floor, grab a Crate Seat, or go back to their table to write.
 During our Writing Time, students know that they are expected to use the writing strategies that they have learned to create drafts and then work together to edit, revise, and publish their work.

 The Teacher Area is for me to plan lessons, store my teaching materials, and charge and store my teaching electronic devices, electronic pencil sharpener, and classroom telephone.

-If you would like to make your banners and Word Wall Letters, click to the images below.
+If you would like to make your banners, Word Wall Letters, and Shiplap Alphabet Signs click to the images below.